2019–20 Grand Prix of Figure Skating Final: Free skate

 With Yuzuru Hanyu's loss in the Senior men's earlier in the day, Sato was able to put a smile on the face of the thousands of Japanese fans in attendance, winning the Grand Prix final in a Junior world record-breaking free skate, easily surpassing the five point deficit from Mozalev in the process.

-Costly falls from Mozalev and Samosonov and a season-best and world record-breaking free skate from Sato bumped Mozalev down into second and Samsonov down into third.
-Sato's compatriot Kagiyama finished in fourth.
+Costly falls by Mozalev and Samsonov, combined with a season-best and world record-breaking free skate from Sato, dropped Mozalev to second place and Samsonov to third.
+Sato's compatriot Kagiyama finished fourth.

 Samsonov's bronze medal marked one of six medals earned in the Final by a member of Eteri Tutberidze's Sambo70 team - the others coming from the ladies events with Alena Kostornaia, Anna Shcherbakova, Alexandra Trusova, Kamila Valieva, and Daria Usacheva.

 Kagiyama produced a clean free skate, five points off his seasons best, after the surprise disappointment of his short program.
 Grassl, who had to replace his boots after breaking them in the short program, had difficulty landing his jumps with the home crowd doing their best to cheer him on.